Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 - In this module, we will explore different sequence file formats
 - we will learn how to perform pattern matching using grep to find files and texts in files
 - we will apply for loops to perform same repetitive tasks on different files
-- We will wrap this session up by saving our code in a shell scripts so that we can turn our commands into a small executable software.
+- We will wrap this session up by saving our code in a shell script so that we can turn our commands into a small executable software.

 Unix is your friend
 -------------------